 People sometimes say to me, "I do not think I have much to express.
 I do not know if I have an authentic self.
 I do not think I have much inside of me."
 I always say, "Begin expressing yourself regularly.
 Intend to express yourself spontaneously.
 See what comes out.
 Your creativity will show something new about your deeper self."

 We can often feel frustrated, resistant and confused when something new wants to come into our life.
-So, we can practice wearing a creative question in our body.
-Ask yourself, "What am I trying to express right now?"
+So, we can practice "wearing" a creative question.
+You might ask yourself, "What do I need to express right now?"

-You might live this question through a dedicated journal.
-In this way, you might take 15 minutes a day to draw a mandala.
-Or, you might focus inward and write intuitively.
-Over time larger themes of healing and insights emerge.
-Through a regular creative practice, your vague subconscious rumblings become a clearer, living language.
+You might live your question within a dedicated journal and take 15 minutes a day to draw a mandala.
+Or, you might choose to write, paint or draw intuitively.
+Over time larger themes for your healing will emerge.
+Through regular creative practice, your vague subconscious rumblings become a clearer, living language.

 "Only in spontaneity can we be who we truly are." ~ John Mclaughlin

-Your Body Knows the Next Step in your Life
+Your Creativity Knows the Next Step in Your Life

 Answers are always inherent in our questions.
-And, everyday there is a new growth edge - that we are often barely aware of - that we can learn to tune into.
-When we sense into the "edge" of our inner experiences through spontaneous creativity, new information is revealed.
+And, every day there is a new growth edge that we can access.
+When we sense into the "edge" of our inner life through spontaneous creativity, new information is revealed.

-With determined questioning the answers will come spontaneously.
-Synchronistic signs, symbols and words will arise within or without.
-Life events might offer a clue.
-Creative imagery will form into an honest, original living language.
+With determined questioning, the answers will come.
+Synchronistic signs, symbols and words will arise from within or without.
+Your creative imagery will form into an honest, original living language.

-Life both inside and outside of you will come forward and speak to you because you have asked it to - because you have intended to express yourself, and because you have made the effort to sense beyond your regular, everyday habits.
+Life will come forward and speak to you because you have asked it to - because you have intended to express yourself, and because you have made the effort to sense beyond your regular, everyday habits.

 Following Signs, Symbols and Inklings

-Years ago when I was contemplating moving to Vancouver from the rural mountain town where I lived, I was ruminating about how much the people in my classes found it difficult to be spontaneous in their creativity.
-It is difficult to feel creatively free.
-The social mask that defends our emotional pain does not want us to be spontaneous.
+Years ago, when I was contemplating moving to the big city from the rural mountain town where I was living, I ruminated about how people in my intuitive painting classes found it difficult to be spontaneous.

-Our accepted personality aspects are always out front and clearly visible as part of our social presentation (mask), and the less accepted parts of ourselves hide in the shadows.
-Spontaneous creativity bypasses our social guard.
-Yet, our hidden or rejected aspects of self will show themselves through spontaneous imagery.
+Our accepted personality aspects are always out front and clearly visible as part of our social mask.
+The less accepted parts of ourselves hide in the shadows.
+Our hidden aspects of self will eagerly show themselves through spontaneous imagery.
 Creating spontaneously involves inviting something new and possibly not yet accepted into our conscious awareness so that it can become loved, healed and whole.

 "Everyone has talent.
 What is rare is the courage to follow the talent to the dark place where it leads."

-We are conditioned to fit in for our survival, and our spontaneity can sometimes feel dangerous to the guarded parts ourselves that try to keep us acceptable to others.
+We are conditioned to fit in for our survival, and our spontaneity can sometimes feel dangerous to the guarded parts ourselves that try to maintain acceptability to others.

 Expressive Arts Foundations - A Guide for Daily Creative Practice